 Baltimore, Maryland, Ground Water Contamination Lawyers

-In December, 2008, a settlement was reached between a Constellation Energy Group subsidiary and Anne Arundel County, Maryland residents, who alleged that their groundwater had been tainted by coal ash.
-Judge Alfred Nance signed off on the settlement, which will cost Constellation Energy in excess of $54 million, which includes an award of $10 million in attorneys’ fees to be paid to the groundwater contamination attorneys for the plaintiffs, the Law Offices of Peter G. Angelos, P.C. and the Murphy Firm.
+In December 2008, a settlement was reached between a Constellation Energy Group subsidiary and Anne Arundel County, Maryland, residents, who alleged that their groundwater had been tainted by coal ash.
+Judge Alfred Nance signed off on the settlement, which will cost Constellation Energy in excess of $54 million, which includes an award of $10 million in attorneys fees to be paid to the groundwater contamination attorneys for the plaintiffs, Peter Angelos Law and Murphy Firm.
 The settlement brings resolution to a year-old class action.

-In his ruling from the bench, Judge Nance said that “The court is struck by the breadth of expert witnesses that you’ve brought into the case.”
-He added that “This court can’t come to any other conclusion than that which has been submitted today,” and called the speedy resolution of the case “impressive.”
+In his ruling from the bench, Judge Nance said, “The court is struck by the breadth of expert witnesses that you’ve brought into the case.”
+He added, “This court can’t come to any other conclusion than that which has been submitted today,” and called the speedy resolution of the case “impressive.”

 The agreement was reached after “extensive, extensive informal discovery” and multiple mediation sessions with retired Court of Appeals Judge Howard S. Chasanow and Professor Eric Green.
 The settlement had been endorsed by Jan Richard Schlichtmann, among other experts.
 Schlichtmann’s drinking water contamination suit against W.R.
 Grace and Beatrice Co. was the basis for the book and movie “A Civil Action.”